rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 of all transactions within a batch.
 The order of hashes prescribes transactions sequence.

-..
-TODO igor-egorov, 2018-07-04, IR-1356, add here a link to MST docs

 Batch can contain transactions created by different accounts.
-Any transaction within a batch can require single or multiple signatures (depends on quorum set for an account of transaction creator).
+Any transaction within a batch can require single or `multiple <#multisignature-transactions>`__ signatures (depends on quorum set for an account of transaction creator).
 At least one transaction inside a batch should have at least one signature to let the batch pass `stateful validation`_.

 Atomic Batch